 I can vouch that their Tagliatelle ai Funghi with truffle oil is delicious - I always get swayed by a dish that has truffle oil in the description.

 The interior has plenty of traditional character and charm with exposed beams and red brick walls, and elegant dark wood panelling, altogether creating a lovely warm and romantic atmosphere for you to wine and dine in.

 124 High Street

 Greek cuisine with a contemporary twist in a unique, inviting interior

 From it's entrance on Chapel Street, Theion sets the scene for a wonderful Greek inspired evening out!
 Their menu "highlights the use of fresh [ingredients] from the Mediterranean, brought together with creativity and ingenuity".

 From my experience, Theion's menu is inspired by traditional Greek recipes, elevating them via contemporary twists on flavours and dish presentation - some of the mains are almost like works of art, too pretty to eat.
 And if you love (super) sweet desserts you need to leave some room at the end and try the Ekmek Tsoureki.

-The modern style and feel of the restaurant interior compliments the rustic charm of the historic building it resides in.
+The modern style and feel of the restaurant interior compliments the romantic, rustic charm of the historic building it resides in.
 The lighting design also successfully creates an inviting and relaxed dining experience whilst showing appreciation to the building's beautiful architectural features.

 Indian fine dining in a low-lit, intimate interior